...

 Ⓒ びわこビジターズビューロー

 Hikone Castle was built over 400 years ago and is one of Lake Biwa’s most famous attractions.
-The castle is three stories and is one of the last of 12 castles left in the world built in the Edo period.
-With cherry blossom trees and a plum forest, your visit to Hikone Castle will just be amazing!
+The castle in Hikone, Shiga, is three stories tall and is one of the last 12 castles in the world built in the Edo period.
+With cherry blossom trees and a plum forest, your visit to Hikone Castle will be amazing!

 For more information, please refer to our Hikone Castle article.